 DUI classes in Atlanta serve as an alcohol education tool that is often required as part of a DUI, reckless driving sentence or plea deal.
 In some cases, it may also be used as a bargaining tool if taken before trial.
-To discuss whether taking a DUI class can benefit you or what you should expect from an alcohol program, call an Atlanta DUI lawyer today.
+To discuss whether taking a DUI class can benefit you or what you should expect from an alcohol program, call a DUI attorney today.

-Georgia uses what is called a Risk Reduction Course for their DUI Classes in Atlanta.
+Georgia uses what is called a Risk Reduction Course for its DUI classes.
 This class is provided by private individuals, but the Georgia Department of Drivers Services promulgates the regulations and anyone who has been convicted of DUI will find themselves in a Risk Reduction Course at some point.

-The very few who do not end up in a Risk Reduction Course are those who go to trial and are found not guilty of DUI or have an Atlanta DUI attorney who obtains them a plea deal that is not conditioned on the attendance of a Risk Reduction Course.
+The very few who do not end up in a Risk Reduction Course are those who go to trial and are found not guilty of DUI or have an lawyer in the area who obtains them a plea deal that is not conditioned on the attendance of a Risk Reduction Course.
 Wih that said, most pleas, whether they are pleas to DUI or a more favorable charge like reckless driving, will involve attending a Risk Reduction Program, that is, an alcohol education program, as a condition

 Risk Reduction Course attendance is mandatory if you are convicted of DUI.
-Many prosecutors who might reach an agreement with an Atlanta DUI lawyer to reduce the charge of DUI to something else, most often reckless driving, will still require your attendance as a condition of the sentence to reckless driving.
+Many prosecutors who might reach an agreement with a local attorney to reduce the charge of DUI to something else, most often reckless driving, will still require your attendance as a condition of the sentence to reckless driving.
 In Georgia, if you are convicted of DUI, the Georgia Legislature, under law, requires you to attend the Risk Reduction Course.

 Risk Reduction School is broken down into two parts.
-When someone first attends DUI classes in Atlanta, they take a 130 question screening test.
+When someone first attends DUI classes, they take a 130 question screening test.
 The test questions address your alcohol and drug use and how that can affect your control of a vehicle on the road.
 This is the short component of the Risk Reduction course.

 The second component of the Risk Reduction course is an extensive set of lectures, discussion, and counseling sessions in a group environment, totaling 20 total hours over the course of a few days.
 Tuition for this component is just under $300.00.
 This component is supposed to be about therapeutic education and group counseling on alcohol, drugs, and their effect on driving here in Georgia.